Click here to watch the film.

 - Not having the knowledge and resources to talk about sex and sexuality.

-- Some people with learning disabilities may struggle to express or know what their desires are as they have not been given the space and respect to do so.
+- Some people may struggle to express or know what their desires are as they have not been given the space and respect to do so.

 - Limited understanding of capacity and consent.